vinfalardeau/RE-rosgen/docs/report/HEGSRR-Replication-Report.md

 ## Discussion

-Provide a summary the key findings of the replication along with any limitations or areas in need of further investigation.
+Provide a summary and interpretation of the key findings of the replication.
 If the attempt was a failure, discuss possible causes of the failure.
 These may include:
 - Practical Causes – related to lack of data, code, details in the original analysis
 - Informative Causes – related to absence of effect, change in population, or location.